A unifying approach to tropicalization

-For suitable $T$, it is possible to describe the fine topology on $X(T)$ in terms of coverings by affine open subschemes.
-For formulating such a result, we require the following definitions.
+Up to this point, we did not assume any compatibility of the topology of $T$ with the algebraic structure of $T$.
+Such compatibilities are reflected by additional properties of the fine topology for $X(T)$, as explained in the following.

 A \emph{topological ordered blueprint} is an ordered blueprint $T$ with a topology such that the multiplication map $T\times T\to T$ is continuous.
 A \emph{topological semiring} is a semiring $T$ with a topology such that multiplication and addition define continuous maps $T\times T\to T$.
 A topological ordered blueprint $T$ is \emph{with open unit group} if the multiplicative group $T^\times$ of invertible elements in $T$ forms an open subset of $T$ and if the multiplicative inversion $T^\times\to T^\times$ is a continuous map.

-\begin{thm} Let $k$ be an ordered blueprint and $T$ a local topological ordered blue $k$-algebra with open unit group.
-Then $T$ satisfies the following properties. \begin{enumerate}[label={(F\arabic*)}] \item For every ordered blue $k$-algebra $B$ and $X=\Spec B$, the canonical bijection $X(T)\to h_B(T)$ is a homeomorphism. \item The functor $X\mapsto X(T)$ commutes with limits. \item The canonical bijection $\A^1_k(T)\to T$ is a homeomorphism. \item An open immersion $Y\to X$ of ordered blue $k$-schemes yields an open embedding $Y(T)\to X(T)$ of topological spaces. \item A covering $X=\bigcup U_i$ of an ordered blue $k$-scheme $X$ by open subschemes yields a covering $X(T)=\bigcup U_i(T)$ by open subspaces. \item A closed immersion $Y\to X$ of ordered blue $k$-schemes yields an embedding $Y(T)\to X(T)$ of topological spaces. \end{enumerate} If in addition, $T$ is a topological semiring, then $T$ satisfies the following property. \begin{enumerate}[label={(F\arabic*)}] \item The canonical bijection $X^+(T)\to X(T)$ is a homeomorphism for every ordered blue $k$-scheme $X$. \end{enumerate} If in addition, $T$ is Hausdorff, then $T$ satisfies the following stronger version of \ref{F6}. \begin{enumerate}[label={(F\arabic*)}] \item A closed immersion $Y\to X$ of ordered blue $k$-schemes yields a closed embedding $Y(T)\to X(T)$ of topological spaces. \end{enumerate} \end{thm}
+\begin{thm} Let $k$ be an ordered blueprint and $T$ a topological ordered blue $k$-algebra with open unit group.
+Then $T$ satisfies the following properties. \begin{enumerate}[label={(F\arabic*)}] \item The functor $X\mapsto X(T)$ commutes with limits. \item The canonical bijection $\A^1_k(T)\to T$ is a homeomorphism. \item An open immersion $Y\to X$ of ordered blue $k$-schemes yields an open embedding $Y(T)\to X(T)$ of topological spaces. \item A covering $X=\bigcup U_i$ of an ordered blue $k$-scheme $X$ by open subschemes yields a covering $X(T)=\bigcup U_i(T)$ by open subspaces. \item A closed immersion $Y\to X$ of ordered blue $k$-schemes yields an embedding $Y(T)\to X(T)$ of topological spaces. \end{enumerate} If in addition, $T$ is a topological semiring, then $T$ satisfies the following property. \begin{enumerate}[label={(F\arabic*)}] \item The canonical bijection $X^+(T)\to X(T)$ is a homeomorphism for every ordered blue $k$-scheme $X$. \end{enumerate} If in addition, the topological semiring $T$ is Hausdorff, then $T$ satisfies the following stronger version of \ref{F5}. \begin{enumerate}[label={(F\arabic*)}] \item A closed immersion $Y\to X$ of ordered blue $k$-schemes yields a closed embedding $Y(T)\to X(T)$ of topological spaces. \end{enumerate} \end{thm}

 Before we turn to the proof of the theorem, we point out that the theorem applies to the main example of interest for tropicalizations and analytifications.